For direct admission to the PhD programme:

-Online application will not be considered if the hardcopy application is not received by the closing date.
+Online application will not be considered if the hardcopy application and supporting documents are not received by the closing date.

 There is only one intake per academic year that is in August.
 All applications must reach the Alice Lee Centre for Nursing Studies by 15 November (of the previous year) for the August intake, and by 15 May (of the previous year) for the January intake.

 For August 2018 intake, applications must reach us by 15 November 2017

 For January 2019 intake, applications must reach us by 15 May 2018

 All shortlisted applicants will be required to attend an interview.
 Selection of applicants will be based upon commitment to higher degree studies, area of research interest and academic merit.